 To lose weight in a sustainable manner takes a consistent, healthy diet, starting with daily protein-filled breakfasts.
 Adding microgreens to our daily diet adds hefty doses of nutrients with almost no carbs, fats, or calories.

 Microgreens are an integral part of my breakfast routine, starting with a daily tasty, green smoothie that combines sunflower, pea, and buckwheat microgreens with home-made kefir (cultured skim milk), ripe banana, and a few drops of stevia.

-Today, I added a toasted high-fiber tortilla (only 90 calories, and a whopping 13g of fiber and 8g of protein!), a shoyu egg, salsa and a zesty blend of microgreens.
-An 8oz cup of hot herbal tea jump-started the water intake for the day- my favorite is a strong-tasting lemon tea.
-Breakfast was ready to go in 10 minutes, and I was ready to start my morning exercise.
-I stayed full all morning and didn’t feel the need to stop for lunch until well into the afternoon.
+Often I add a toasted high-fiber tortilla (only 90 calories, and a whopping 13g of fiber and 8g of protein!), a shoyu egg, salsa, and a zesty blend of microgreens.
+An 8oz cup of hot herbal tea jump-starts the water intake for the day- my favorite is a strong herbal lemon tea.
+Breakfast is ready to go in 10 minutes.
+This nutrient-dense meal will keep you full all morning.
 High fiber, lots of protein, and plenty of micronutrients give our bodies what they need to work hard!